Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis in Strong Gravitational Lensing: Methods

 In strong lensing systems, a background source described by the parameter vector $S$ is distorted by a mass distribution in the foreground.
 For example, the source could be represented as a Sérsic light profile with $S$ containing the Sérsic parameters, or as a pixelated image with $S$ containing the pixel values.

 The foreground mass density is considered to be the sum of two components: a smooth profile for the main deflector and small-scale, local fluctuations resulting from low-mass dark matter subhalos.
-The smooth component is typically represented by an analytic profile, such as the Singular Isothermal Ellipsoid (SIE) profile, with $L$ containing the parameters of this profile.
-Individual dark matter subhalos, $m_i$, are also often represented with simple analytic profiles, like the truncated Navarro-Frank-White (tNFW) profile.
+The smooth component is typically represented by an analytic profile, such as the singular isothermal ellipsoid (SIE) profile, with $L$ containing the parameters of this profile.
+Individual dark matter subhalos, $m_i$, are also often represented with simple analytic profiles, like the Navarro-Frank-White (NFW) profile \citep[][]{NFW_profile}, or a truncated NFW profile (tNFW) with a finite density expansion in comparison to the NFW profile.
 However, since there are a large number of these subhalos, $H=\{m_1,m_2,...\}$ contains these parameters for the entire subhalo population (e.g., the positions, masses, and truncation radii of a large number of subhalos).
 Also note that, since the number of subhalos is unknown, this is a transdimensional problem, and $H$ could have different lengths for different models.

-The parameters of individual subhalos, $m_i$, are drawn from a population-level distribution with parameters $\vartheta$, which are the main parameters of interest for our studies.
-In principle, we are interested in the posterior distribution of these subhalo population parameters, marginalized over all nuisance parameters, $S$, $L$, $H$, etc. For simplicity, we collectively denote all the nuisance parameters as $\theta = \{ S,L,H \}$ and our data as $D$.
+The parameters of individual subhalos, $m_i$ (i.e., their masses $m_{h,i}$ and their position $\psi_i$ in the image plane), are drawn from a population-level distribution with parameters $\vartheta$ (for us the normalization and the slope of the dark matter subhalo mass function), which are the parameters of interest for our studies.
+We are interested in the posterior distribution of these subhalo population parameters, marginalized over all nuisance parameters, $S$, $L$, $H$, etc. For simplicity, we collectively denote all the nuisance parameters as $\theta = \{ S,L,H \}$ and our data as $D$.

+By using many independent observations $\{D_i\}$, we can get a population-wide posterior estimation of our parameters of interest $\vartheta$ from the observations $\{D_i\}$.